 Here with a replacement set of forks for now.
-The original forks may just be repairable, but these came from a 1950s BSA Roadster with 28″ wheels.
-Leaving clearance for guards with 700 wheels: )
+The original forks may just be repairable, but these came from a 1950s BSA Roadster (Of all things) with 28″ wheels.
+Leaving clearance for guards with 700 wheels.

 Had to replace the front brake caliper (Universal) & pedals, saddle, tyres, & seatpost, but it is close to original else.

-The BSA chevronned fork crown might just get some interest from Holdsworth fans but the slightly longer trail helps with toe clearance & extends the wheelbase slightly.
+The BSA chevronned fork crown might just get some strange looks from Holdsworth fans but the slightly longer trail helps with toe clearance & extends the wheelbase slightly.